senzing-garage/aws-cloudformation-performance-testing/reports/20231019-provisioned-single-DB/report.md

 - Avg. records per second
 - Cost estimates

-Minimize auto scaling by starting X number of loaders at start

 ## Further work

-- hybrid DB instance class and runtime platform

 As new instance classes and runtime platforms become available, we should re-run these tests and compare to these results.
 Further work could be done to see if there are any advantages to using a hybrid set in which the database instance may be running on one architecture while the loaders are on another.
 There could be cost savings and speed improvements by fine tuning these options.